The Other Side of the Coin

-As someone who has worked in the field for 22 years as a disability attorney, I was dumbfounded by the overwhelming amount of bad information as well as information that was simply misrepresented.
+As someone who has worked in the field for 22 years as a disability attorney, I was dumbfounded by the overwhelming amount of bad information, myths about disability, as well as information that was simply misrepresented.

 I was shocked that 60 Minutes, a purported bastion of reputable news, missed the mark so completely.